Registered agent

 In United States business law, a registered agent (also known as a resident agent, statutory agent, or agent for service of process) is a business or individual designated to receive service of process (SOP) when a business entity is a party in a legal action such as a lawsuit or summons.
 The registered agent's address may also be where the state sends the paperwork for the periodic renewal of the business entity's charter (if required).
 The registered agent for a business entity may be an officer or employee of the company, or a third party, such as the organization's lawyer or a service company.
-Failure to properly maintain a registered agent can affect a company negatively.
+Failure to properly maintain a registered agent can negatively affect a company.

+Nomenclature

+A registered agent is a designated person or entity authorized to receive legal and official documents on behalf of a company, and can be referred to as "Resident Agent", "Statutory Agent", commercial or noncommercial clerk, these terms are interchangeable.
+A "process agent" fulfills a similar function but this term, used by the Federal Motor Carrier Safety Administration (FMCSA), is specific to motor carriers, freight forwarders, or brokers.

 Services provided

-Most businesses are not individuals but instead business entities such as corporations or limited liability companies (LLCs).
-This is because there are substantive (and substantial) liability protections as well as tax advantages to being "incorporated" as opposed to being "self-employed".
+A registered agent can serve different types of businesses, but they are only required by law for limited liability companies (LLCs), limited partnerships (LPs), limited liability partnerships (LLPs), and corporations.
+These types of business entities can offer liability protections and tax advantages over sole proprietorships and general partnerships.

-If a registered agent fails to perform their function, it can have dire consequences for the business entity.
+If a registered agent fails to perform their function, it can have serious consequences for the business entity.
 For example, if a customer fell inside a store and sued the store, and the store's registered agent failed to notify the business entity of a summons to appear in court to respond to the lawsuit, then when the case went to trial, nobody would appear to defend the store and the customer would win by a default judgment.
 Additionally, the store would likely not be able to get the judgment overturned on appeal because they had been properly served.
 This is one of the most common reasons that business entities generally will utilize a third party as their registered agent be it a commercial service company, an attorney, or in some cases, a CPA.

 The person at a business entity that maintains contact with the registered agent is normally the corporate secretary or governance officer.

+The table below summarizes key differences, based on general U.S. practices; entities should consult their registered agents to clarify any questions regarding the distribution responsibilities.

+Failure to uphold these roles can lead to fines, loss of good standing, or default judgments, though consequences vary by jurisdiction.